EvaRamaj/AssetMetrix/README.md

 **Application description:**

   As soon as the user enters the homepage of the application we check if this user is already logged in or not.
-(For example, if he has been logged in a different tab on the browser).
+(For example, if he/she has logged in from a different tab on the same browser).
-  If the user has not been logged in jet, the login page is loaded.
+  If the user is not logged in, the login page is loaded.
   On this page the user has two options:

    1. Fill the form entering his name and password:

-  The user has to fill his username and password, these fields are both validated in the database and if the user has entered something wrong (either on username or password), an error message will appear which indicates the wrong username or password.
+  The user has to fill his username and password, these fields are both queried in the database and if the user has entered something wrong (either on username or password), an error message will appear which indicates the wrong username or password.
   After the successful login the user is redirected to a custom homepage where he/she can see a custom welcoming message.
-On this page the user has an additional ability to logout from the system.
+On this page the user has the ability to logout from the system.

    2. Follow the registration link:

   This link redirects to the registration form.
 On this form the user has to fill the username, email and password twice.
-All the fields are required and if the user does not fill any of them, an error message will appeared.
+All the fields are required and if the user does not fill any of them, an error message will appear.
 In addition, for the **username** , **e-mail** and **password** more validations have been implemented.

   More specifically, for the e-mail we check if the format is correct and follows the requirements